 The risk of getting shingles and developing serious complications increases with age.
-That’s why the Centers for Disease Control and Prevention (CDC) recommends healthy adults age 50 and older get two doses of the shingles vaccine.
+That’s why the CDC recommends healthy adults age 50 and older get two doses of the shingles vaccine.

 Take a look at our preventive healthcare schedule which includes suggested vaccines for adults.

 Where to get vaccines

 Your doctor’s office isn’t the only option.
 Many pharmacies, workplaces, community health clinics, health departments, and even schools and churches provide vaccinations.

 Let your primary doctor know if you get a vaccine outside of their office so your health record is up to date.